How To Improve The Appearance Of A C-Section Scar

 If you just had a baby a few months ago, you likely want to give your body some time to heal (that is, unless you are showing signs of infection).
-"The common belief is that it can take one to one and a half years to see a more finalized appearance of a scar," says Gregory A. Buford, MD, a plastic surgeon in Englewood, Colorado.
+"The common belief is that it can take one to one and a half years to see a more finalized appearance of a scar," says Gregory A. Buford, MD, a board certified plastic surgeon in Englewood, Colorado.
 "During that time, many patients will see early changes to their scars (redness, protrusion, itching, etc.), which then often improve over time."

 Microneedling with Platelet-Rich Plasma (PRP)

 Ever heard of the celeb-fave "vampire facial"?
 Well, consider this the c-section scar edition.

 Microneedling alone involves using a handheld roller device covered in tiny needles (a.k.a. a derma roller) to make microscopic punctures in the skin.
 The process stimulates new collagen production, which, in turn, can improve the appearance and texture of a scar.
 While the treatment is most often associated with anti-aging, Dr. Buford says it can be helpful for scars as well.